ed-donner/tech2ai/README.md

 ### The most important part

 The best way to learn is by **DOING**.
 You should work along with me, running each cell, inspecting the objects to get a detailed understanding of what's happening.
 Then tweak the code and make it your own.
 I'd love it if you wanted to push your code so I can follow along with your progress, and I can make your solutions available to others so we share in your progress.
 While the projects are enjoyable, they are first and foremost designed to be _educational_, teaching you business skills that can be put into practice in your work.

+## Pre-setup - installing Ollama for local inference

+### Important note: see my warning about Llama3.3 below - it's too large for home computers!
+Stick with llama3.2!
+Several students have missed this warning...

+We will start the course by installing Ollama so you can see results immediately!
+1. Download and install Ollama from https://ollama.com noting that on a PC you might need to have administrator permissions for the install to work properly
+2. On a PC, start a Command prompt / Powershell (Press Win + R, type `cmd`, and press Enter).
+On a Mac, start a Terminal (Applications > Utilities > Terminal).
+3. Run `ollama run llama3.2` or for smaller machines try `ollama run llama3.2:1b` - **please note** steer clear of Meta's latest model llama3.3 because at 70B parameters that's way too large for most home computers!
+4. If this doesn't work: you may need to run `ollama serve` in another Powershell (Windows) or Terminal (Mac), and try step 3 again.
+On a PC, you may need to be running in an Admin instance of Powershell.
+5. And if that doesn't work on your box, I've set up this on the cloud.
+This is on Google Colab, which will need you to have a Google account to sign in, but is free:  https://colab.research.google.com/drive/1-_f5XZPsChvfU1sJ0QqCePtIuc55LSdu?usp=sharing

+Any problems, please contact me!

 ## Setup instructions